Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Discussion

-\textbf{Models must be explicitly trained to use non-text modalities.} A text-trained decoder responds only to directions it was trained on (\S\ref{sec:mode_alignment}).
+\textbf{Models must be explicitly trained to use non-text modalities.} A text-only decoder will not listen to signals it was not trained on (\S\ref{sec:mode_alignment}).
 No adapter can make it sensitive to directions it has never seen.
-To build models that genuinely leverage modality-specific information, not just its textual shadow, the training objective must reward extracting non-text directions, whether through LoRA, full multimodal pre-training, or other objective-side interventions.
-Without this, non-textual information remains hidden in plain sight.
+If we want a model to use modality-specific knowledge, rather than merely its text representation, we need to provide a training signal for it to do so, whether through LoRA, full multimodal pretraining, or some other objective-side intervention such as a modality-specific loss.
+Otherwise the information is just not available.

-\textbf{The framework is architecture-agnostic.} Our experiments use models with explicit adapter modules, but the analysis does not depend on them.
-The bound is a property of the \emph{decoder's scoring rule}, not of any particular architectural component.
-Any system where a text-trained decoder processes non-text representations faces the same constraint, whether the representations arrive through a linear projection, an MLP, a Q-Former, a discrete codebook~\citep{Borsos2023, Defossez2024}, or no explicit adapter at all.
-The LLM's own layers implicitly serve as the adapter.
-Discrete-token approaches add a quantization bottleneck that can only increase $\Wone(\PM, \PT)$, making our bound conservative.
-The core mechanism is the mismatch between the decoder's training distribution and its inputs at inference, and that mechanism is universal.
+\textbf{The framework is architecture-agnostic.} The bound we present depends on the decoder's scoring rule not the model's architecture.
+The source of representations, a linear projection, an MLP, a Q-Former, a discrete codebook~\citep{Borsos2023, Defossez2024}, or no explicit adapter at all (i.e., the LLM's own layers act as the adapter), is immaterial.
+Discrete token methods introduce an additional quantization bottleneck that can only increase $\Wone(\PM, \PT)$, making our bound more conservative.
+The essential phenomenon is the distributional shift the decoder sees between training and inference.